gvwilson/thirdbit/src/fiction/makers-return/index.md

 An image appeared on the main screen in front of them.
 The dark blue bulk at the bottom was the planet below them.
-A dashed green curve marked the orbit they had been in, while a steeper solid curve showed their altered path.
+A dashed green curve marked the orbit they had been in, while a steeper solid curve showed the altered path that would take them down to the blinking beacon on the surface.
 Dozens of thinner red lines marked the trajectories of long-dead satellites, fragments of booster rockets, and other space junk.